dortania/OpenCore-Install-Guide/post-install/sleep.md

 * Disable:
   * Wake on LAN
   * Trusted Platform Module
+    * Note that if you're using BitLocker in Windows, disabling this will result in all your encryption keys being lost.
+If you're using BitLocker, either disable or note that it may be a cause for wake issues.
   * Wake on USB(Certain boards may actually require this on to wake, but most will get random wakeup calls with it)
 * Enable:
   * Wake on Bluetooth(If using a Bluetooth device for waking like a keyboard, otherwise you can disable)